pyroscope/pyrocore/docs/updating.rst

 release, see RtXmlRpcMigration for details.

-Migrating to version 0.4.3 (UNRELEASED)
+Migrating to Version 0.4.3 (UNRELEASED)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The 0.4.3 release adds a QueueManager and (possibly) EventHandling.